XpressReal/xpressreal-wiki/en/src/content/docs/recipes/haos.md

 ## Support status

-This port is **community/experimental** and the T3 is **not listed** among the officially supported HAOS hardware families (e.g. Raspberry Pi, ODROID, Generic x86-64).
+This port is **experimental** and the T3 is **not listed** among the officially supported HAOS hardware families (e.g. Raspberry Pi, ODROID, Generic x86-64).
 Expect occasional quirks and always keep backups.

 ---